jqnatividad/qsv/docs/whirlwind_tour.md

 ```

-Whoops, now we have the data but we have several unneeded columns, and the column names
+`sv` is El Salvador - never would have guessed that.
+Thing is, now we have several unneeded
-case formats are not consistent.
-Also, there are two records for Lajanurhesi - one in
+columns, and the column names case formats are not consistent.
+Also, there are two records
-Europe and another in Asia.
+for Lajanurhesi - for both Europe and Asia.
 This is because Georgia spans both continents.
 We're primarily interested in unique cities per country for the purposes of this tour,
 so we need to filter these out.

-Also, apart from renaming the columns, I want to reorder them to "Country,Continent,City,
+Also, apart from renaming the columns, I want to reorder them to "City, Population, Country,
-Population".
+Continent".

 No worries.
 Let's use the `select` (so we only get the columns we need, in the order we want),
-`dedup` (so we only get unique County/City combinations) and `rename` (rename the columns
+`dedup` (so we only get unique County/City combinations) and `rename` (rename the columns) commands:
-with shorter names) commands:

 ```bash
 $ qsv join --no-case Country sample.csv iso2 country_continent.csv \